wp-plugins/polylang/readme.txt

 * A language switcher is provided as a widget or in the nav menu
 * As a bonus, each user can set the WordPress admin language in its profile

-The plugin admin interface is currently available in 16 languages: English, French, German contributed by [Christian Ries](http://www.singbyfoot.lu), Russian contributed by [yoyurec](http://yoyurec.in.ua), Greek contributed by [theodotos](http://www.ubuntucy.org), Dutch contributed by [AlbertGn](http://wordpress.org/support/profile/albertgn), Hebrew contributed by [ArielK](http://www.arielk.net), Polish contributed by [Peter Paciorkiewicz](http://www.paciorkiewicz.pl), Latvian contributed by [@AndyDeGroo](http://twitter.com/AndyDeGroo), Italian contributed by [Luca Barbetti](http://wordpress.org/support/profile/lucabarbetti), Danish contributed by [Compute](http://wordpress.org/support/profile/compute), Spanish contributed by Curro, Portuguese contributed by [Vitor Carvalho](http://vcarvalho.com/), Lithuanian contributed by [Naglis Jonaitis](http://najo.lt/), Turkish contributed by [darchws](http://darch.ws/), Finnish contributed by [Jani Alha](http://www.wysiwyg.fi)
+The plugin admin interface is currently available in 19 languages: English, French, German contributed by [Christian Ries](http://www.singbyfoot.lu), Russian contributed by [yoyurec](http://yoyurec.in.ua), Greek contributed by [theodotos](http://www.ubuntucy.org), Dutch contributed by [AlbertGn](http://wordpress.org/support/profile/albertgn), Hebrew contributed by [ArielK](http://www.arielk.net), Polish contributed by [Peter Paciorkiewicz](http://www.paciorkiewicz.pl), Latvian contributed by [@AndyDeGroo](http://twitter.com/AndyDeGroo), Italian contributed by [Luca Barbetti](http://wordpress.org/support/profile/lucabarbetti), Danish contributed by [Compute](http://wordpress.org/support/profile/compute), Spanish contributed by Curro, Portuguese contributed by [Vitor Carvalho](http://vcarvalho.com/), Lithuanian contributed by [Naglis Jonaitis](http://najo.lt/), Turkish contributed by [darchws](http://darch.ws/), Finnish contributed by [Jani Alha](http://www.wysiwyg.fi), Bulgarian contributed by [pavelsof](http://wordpress.org/support/profile/pavelsof), Belarusian contributed by [Alexander Markevitch](http://fourfeathers.by/), Afrikaans contributed by [Kobus Joubert](http://translate3d.com/)

 Other [contributions](http://wordpress.org/extend/plugins/polylang/other_notes/) are welcome !